hdelva/fosite/thesis/report.md

 ## Conditionals

-When executing an execution branch, we can have information about why that specific branch is being executed.
+Evaluating the test of a conditional branch can give us useful information to evaluate the individual branches with.
 If that information includes for example that we are sure that `x` is not `None`, we should disregard any mapping that says otherwise.
 Even better, we can exclude any mapping that would occur under the same contradictory conditions -- even if those mappings don't have an explicit connection to `x`.

 \begin{code}
   \begin{tcblisting}{listing only,